fluxxus-nl/Test-Tool-Extension/README.md

-# Test-Tool-Extension
+# Test Tool Extension

-Repository contains an .al extension to the standard test tool in Microsoft Dynamics 365 Business Central
+The Test Tool extension extends the standard test tool in Microsoft Dynamics 365 Business Central with the following features.

+- Select the Run field for:
+    -	all tests
+    -	only failing tests and thus disabling all others
+    -	none failing tests, thus disabling failing tests
+- Deselect the Run  all tests, this disabling all tests